'The Artist' follow-up falls flat at Cannes

 "I had the impression I could do whatever I wanted to and so I chose this," he said of "The Search", one of 18 features vying for the Cannes Film Festival's Palme d'Or top prize.

-Hazanavicius said the conflict in Chechnya, a predominantly Muslim region that declared independence from Russia after the Soviet collapse in 1991 and then fought two bloody wars with the federal government, featured "all the ingredients of modern warfare".
+Hazanavicius said the conflict in Chechnya, a predominantly Muslim region that declared independence from Russia after the Soviet collapse in 1991 and then fought two bloody wars with the federal government in Moscow, featured "all the ingredients of modern warfare".

 These included disproportionately high civilian casualties, Western apathy and often skewed media coverage.